Lotto Max jackpot still stands

 Article content

-TORONTO — The massive $70 million dollar Lotto Max jackpot remained unclaimed after Friday night’s draw.
+TORONTO — The $70 million Lotto Max jackpot is going unclaimed once again, with no winner in Tuesday night’s draw.

 Lotto Max jackpot still stands Back to video